Conformal changepoint localization: Asymptotic sharpness of -SPLIT confidence sets

-To get estimates $\hat{f}_{0,n}$ and $\hat{f}_{1,n}$, one may first obtain a preliminary changepoint estimate $\xi_n^\dagger$ from $\mathcal{D}_{(1)}$ such that $|\xi_n^\dagger-\xi_n| = {\rm o}_P(n)$.
-This is rather a mild requirement, and can be achieved by the kernel changepoint detection method \citep{garreau2018consistent}, or the MCP localization \citep{bhattacharyya2025theoretical}.
-With such a preliminary point estimator in place, the points in $\mathcal{D}_{(2)}$ that are to the left and right of $\xi_n^\dagger$ contain i.i.d.\ samples from $P_0$ and $P_1$, respectively, with at most an $o_P(1)$ fraction of contamination (from the opposite distribution).
+To obtain estimators $\hat f_{0,n}$ and $\hat f_{1,n}$, one may first construct a preliminary changepoint estimator $\xi_n^\dagger$ using $\mathcal D_{(1)}$ such that $|\xi_n^\dagger-\xi_n|=o_P(n)$.
+This is a relatively mild requirement and can be achieved using the kernel changepoint detection method \citep{garreau2018consistent} or MCP localization \citep{bhattacharyya2025theoretical}.
+Given such a preliminary point estimator, the observations in $\mathcal D_{(2)}$ lying to the left and right of $\xi_n^\dagger$ contain i.i.d.\ samples from $P_0$ and $P_1$, respectively, with at most an $o_P(1)$ fraction of contamination from the opposite distribution.
 Estimating $f_0$ and $f_1$ from these segments is therefore a problem of robust density estimation under a vanishing contamination model, a setting that is well studied \citep{chen2016general,uppal2020robust} and for which there exist estimators satisfying~\eqref{eq:density_l1_consistency}.

-While Theorem~\ref{thm:conch-consistency} assumes that $\hat{\ell}_n$ is learned on data independent of $\mathcal{D}_n$, \conch{} would typically use $\hat{\ell}_n$ that is learned on $\mathcal{D}_n$ itself.
-Nevertheless, we expect that asymptotic sharpness should continue to hold provided the learned estimator is suitably stable, but since a formal width analysis in such a setting may be significantly more complicated, we leave it to future work.
+Note that condition~\eqref{eqn:consistency_of_hat_ell_n} only requires consistency of the estimated log-likelihood ratio.
+Although high dimensionality may slow the convergence of $\hat{\ell}_n$, and consequently the rate at which the confidence set shrinks, asymptotic sharpness continues to hold provided that $\hat{\ell}_n$ consistently estimates $\ell$.

+When we have access to the oracle log-likelihood ration $\ell$, the result on asymptotic sharpness can be further strengthened.
+In fact, in Theorem~\ref{thm:conch_consistency_oracle}, we show that when $\ell$ is known, the corresponding \conch{} confidence set is stochastically bounded.
+In other words, the \emph{relative} size of the confidence set is $\mathrm{O}_P(1/n)$ since the original formulation of bounded width is in relation to seeing $n$ observations.